moeenm/BERTNN/Technical_readme.md

 If you use BERTNN in your research, please cite:

 > Mostafavi, M., Porter, M. D., & Robinson, D. T. (2024).
-Contextual Embeddings in Sociological Research: Expanding the Analysis of Sentiment and Social Dynamics. *[To be published ib] Sociological Methodology Journal*.
+Contextual Embeddings in Sociological Research: Expanding the Analysis of Sentiment and Social Dynamics.
+Sociological Methodology Journal*.

 ---